 Before building a fence in Hopkins, you must have a fence permit.
-Complete the online Fence Permit Application form, or print out the Fence Permit Application (PDF) and return with $35 permit fee to Hopkins City Hall.
+Submit a fence permit application online, or print out the Fence Permit Application (PDF) and return with $35 permit fee to Hopkins City Hall.

 The following is a summary of zoning code requirements for residential fences in Hopkins.
 For complete information, see Hopkins Development Code Article 6 Section 102-660 (PDF).